With the Premier League campaign completed, Ladbrokes assesses every team's season, giving grades based on expectations and performance.

 Coming into the campaign off the back of consecutive second-place finishes, Arsenal would've hoped that this season would be the one where they finally got over the line and picked up their first Premier League title since 2004, but it simply hasn't gone as planned.

-Injuries to key players like Bukayo Saka and Kai Havertz completely derailed any title charge, and while they have still maintained their place within the top four with minimal fuss, Arsenal fans will struggle to see the season so far as a major success.
+Injuries to key players like Bukayo Saka and Kai Havertz completely derailed any title charge, and while they have still maintained their place within the top four with minimal fuss, Arsenal fans will struggle to see the season as a major success.

 Grade: B-